CameronNemo/brmgr/README.md

 # brmgr

-This project leverages `dnsmasq`, `iproute2`, and `iptables` to manage bridge devices.
+This project leverages `dnsmasq`, `iproute2`, and `iptables` to manage virtual bridge devices for use with containers or virtual machines.

 The `brmgr-pre` and `brmgr-post` tools are responsible for creating and tearing down the bridges.
-The `brmgr` tool is a wrapper around `dnsmasq`, which offers DHCP and DNS services to virtual interfaces connected to the bridge.
+The `brmgr` tool is a wrapper around `dnsmasq`, which offers DHCP and DNS services to hosts connected to the bridge.

 ## Installation

 To install, just run `make install`.
-You may wish to change the install prefix, `/usr/local` by default, with the `$PREFIX` environmental variable.
+You may wish to change the install prefix, which is `/usr/local` by default, by setting the `$PREFIX` variable.

+    # make install PREFIX=/usr

-Runtime dependencies include: `iproute2`, `iptables`, and `dnsmasq-base`.
+Runtime dependencies include: `iproute2`, `iptables`, and `dnsmasq`.

-If you are also running dnsmasq as a system service, you need to make sure that it is not bound to brmgr's interface.
-We install a config snippet to achieve this in `/etc/dnsmasq.d`.
-Make sure your system dnsmasq instance is configured to use the snippet.
+If you are also running dnsmasq as a system service, you need to ensure that it does not conflict with brmgr.
+A config snippet is installed in `/etc/dnsmasq.d` to achieve this.
+Verify that the system dnsmasq instance is configured to use the snippet.

 ## Configuring the bridge

 The default configuration is found at `$sysconfdir/brmgr/brmgr0.conf`.
-After reviewing it, enable the service:
+Review and edit it as necessary.

-    $ vim /etc/brmgr/brmgr0.conf
+    # vim /etc/brmgr/brmgr0.conf
-    # systemd
-    $ systemctl enable brmgr@brmgr0.service
-    # Runit
-    $ ln -s /etc/sv/brmgr-brmgr0 /var/service

-> Note: The default subnet is `10.0.1.0/24`; you may wish to change this and/or add an IPV6 subnet.
+> Note: The default subnet is `10.0.1.0/24`; you may wish to change this and/or
+> add an IPV6 subnet.

+When you are ready, enable the service.

+With systemd:

+    # systemctl enable brmgr@brmgr0.service

+Or with runit:

+    # ln -s /etc/sv/brmgr-brmgr0 /var/service

 ## Configuring containers to use the bridge

 Configure a veth interface in your containers and link it to the bridge set up by this package by including the following keys:

     lxc.net.0.type = veth
     lxc.net.0.link = brmgr0